Key distribution: Tips for making the most of your multi-key vault

 It defeats the purpose of having multiple keys if a key quorum, the number of keys needed to fulfill a transaction, is all gathered in one location.
 Often, this takes place on a temporary basis such as when you first create your vault.

 For instance, if you have a three-key vault with Casa, two keys are needed to fulfill a transaction.
-In this case, you should only keep one key in your primary residence, usually a mobile device on our Gold plan.
+In this case, you should only keep one key in your primary residence, usually a mobile device on our Standard plan.
 Your hardware wallet should be stored in another location.
 This prevents your assets from being stolen in a break-in or lost in a house fire.

 The same reasoning applies to cyberspace as well.
 There have been some anecdotal reports of people on DIY setups storing keys online on servers or password managers.
 These are instances where, although the security setup may seem technical, you actually create practical vulnerabilities.